emqx/cloud-docs/en_US/connect_to_deployments/shared_subscription.md

 ## Shared subscription with groups

 Shared subscriptions prefixed with `$share/<group-name>/` are shared subscriptions with groups. group-name can be any string.
-Subscribers who belong to the same group will receive messages with load balancing, but EMQ X Cloud will broadcast messages to different groups.
+Subscribers who belong to the same group will receive messages with load balancing, but EMQX Cloud will broadcast messages to different groups.

 ### Example